capsterx-switch/horizon-nx-std/CONTRIBUTING.md

 To resolve this, we need to update `Cargo.lock`.
 Luckily, cargo provides a command to do this easily.

+First, go into the `src/` directory since that is where `Cargo.toml` is in the rust repository.
+Then run, `cargo update -p rustfmt-nightly` to solve the problem.

 ```
+$ cd src
 $ cargo update -p rustfmt-nightly
 ```

-This should change the version listed in `Cargo.lock` to the new version you updated the submodule to.
+This should change the version listed in `src/Cargo.lock` to the new version you updated the submodule to.
 Running `./x.py build` should work now.

 ## Writing Documentation